-The occurrence of gold in bed-rock gravels under glacial moraines at Heffley Creek is encouraging and warrants exploration.
+Gold occurs in bed-rock gravels under glacial moraines at Heffley Creek.
 Other interesting creeks include Hobson, Tenquille, Eakin (3-Mile), and Louis.
+The latter were mined by the early prospectors.

 In this Division there are larger areas of metamorphic rocks, some sections of which, as at Scotch Creek, contain gold-bearing quartz veins and stringers, and such localities are worthy of intensive prospecting, even the old dry creek-beds.
-The bars of the Thompson River are also worthy of consideration.
+The bars of the Thompson River at low water are also worthy of consideration.